red-collar-official/flutter_kore/umvvm_template/README.md

 1) `events.dart` - place definitions of events used in the app here—for example, like events or network change events;
 2) `exceptions.dart` - place definitions of exceptions used in the app here—for example, exceptions for AWS Cognito authorization;
 3) `flavors.dart` - place flavor definitions here.
 By default, there are four flavors: dev, stage, prod_test, and prod (prod_test is the prod flavor with logging enabled);
-4) `global_app.dart` - main UMVVM app logic—you can place initialization of app components that need to run on the native splash screen here—for example, initializing Firebase or global error handlers;
+4) `global_app.dart` - main flutter_kore app logic—you can place initialization of app components that need to run on the native splash screen here—for example, initializing Firebase or global error handlers;
-5) `scopes.dart` - place your custom UMVVM scopes here.
+5) `scopes.dart` - place your custom flutter_kore scopes here.

 #### interactors